bacoords/cb-custom-modules/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Adds offset option to CB Scout Module, allowing you to set the distance from the top of the screen.

 = 1.1.0 =
 * Adds two new modules: Dust and Scout
 * Streamlines settings layout for multiple modules